ucdavisdatalab/workshop_llm_with_ollama/chapters/05_Interacting_directly_with_the_model.md

 The *embed_list* object now holds a collection of document vectors, one each for each of the texts in our training corpus.

 At this point, we are ready to process a user query to our RAG.
 We've already defined our text query in a *prompt* variable.
-Our first action is to generate a vector that represents the embedded space our prompt.
+Our first action is to generate a vector that represents the embedded space of our prompt.

 ```py
 # get the imbedded space for the prompt